sefk/sefk.github.io/posts/job-15.md

 Maybe I'll get lucky again.

-Enough small talk, let's get down to it.
-What am I lookin for?
+Enough small talk, what am I looking for?

 I'm looking for some flavor of **line manager**.
 I'm a good senior manager and code-every-day engineer; but I'm exceptional leading a team and running a